krahim/fftwtools/README.md

 fftwtools
 =========

-R package, implementing of fftw 2d, multivariate fftw, and other fftw tools.
+R package wrapping fftw.
+It has 1d, 2d, 3d, multivariate fftw, and other tools.

 The easiest way to install the development version is using the `remotes` package (which needs to be installed first):